openanalytics/shinyproxy-operator/README.md

 therefore be automated.

 The ShinyProxy operator for Kubernetes is able to manage multiple ShinyProxy instances and their configuration.

+### example

-To give an example of the working of the operator, assume we have some ShinyProxy configuration `config1` which contains one app called `app1`.
+Assume we have some ShinyProxy configuration `config1` which contains one app called `app1`.
 When the operator starts working, it checks whether a ShinyProxy instance exists with that configuration.
 If not, it starts a ShinyProxy instance and all other required configuration.
 Users can now start using `app1` on this instance.

 Some time later, the need for a second app arises.
-Therefore, the administrator adapts the configuration of ShinyProxy to include a second app `app2`.
+Therefore the administrator adapts the configuration of ShinyProxy to include a second app `app2`.

 However, some users are still using `app1` on the old instance.
 These apps may have some state, which should not be lost.
 Therefore, the operator starts a second ShinyProxy instance using configuration `config2`.
 The operator ensures that users which are currently using the first instance, stay on that instance.

-All other users, are forwarded to the new server and can use the new application.
+All other users are forwarded to the new server and can use the new application.
 Nevertheless, users using an old instance can choose to use the new instance, by clicking a button in the user interface.
 The operator stops the old instance once it has no apps running.

 ## Building from source